ShogunPanda/freya/README.md

 Once you have done editing, you should execute `freya build`.
 Slides will be exported in the `dist/html` folder, along with a Netlify configuration file.

-If you want to export as JPEG or PDF you can execute `freya jpeg` or `freya pdf`.
-In both cases, speaker notes will be exported as separated HTML file in the same folder.
+If you want to export as JPEG and PDF you can execute `freya export`.
+Speaker notes will be exported as separated HTML file in the same folder.

+In order to use the exporting feature you need [imagemagick](https://imagemagick.org) to be installed.

 ### Presenting